ibm-cloud-docs/Cloudant/api/capacity.md

 ```
 {: codeblock}

-Where a block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughtput capacity.
+Where a block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughput capacity.
 The `NUMBER_OF_BLOCKS` field must be an integer in the range of 1 to 100. _Larger capacity sizes can be obtained by contacting {{site.data.keyword.cloudant_short_notm}} support._

 The returned structure includes the following fields: